Moduli of abelian covers of elliptic curves: Moduli spaces of admissible bielliptic curves

 \section{Moduli spaces of admissible bielliptic curves}

 In this section we summarize and recollect our results in the important example of moduli of bielliptic curves of genus $g>1$.
 By Riemann-Hurwitz, we have $2g-2>0$ ramification and branch points.
-The main result is \begin{corollary} The boundary strata classes in the Picard group of the moduli stack
+The starting point of this section is this straightforward Corollary of Theorem \ref{vanishes}. \begin{corollary} The boundary strata classes in the Picard group of the moduli stack

 are linearly independent when $g \neq 2$ and they have one relation when $g=2$. \end{corollary} In \cite[(6.11)]{pagani2}, we have already observed the existence of this bielliptic relation in genus $2$, and we have written it down explicitly in terms of the boundary divisors.